 Our contracts say you have the right to request repairs and if the seller says no then you can decide not to purchase the home and your earnest money is quickly returned.

 95% of the time we can get through this process successfully!

 9) After the inspection process and an agreement by all parties to move forward we will then remove the inspection contingency in writing.

 10) Well, now it's time to make sure the mortgage company has all of your financial documents which may include:

 11) At about this time an appraisal is ordered by your lender.

 You do not have to be present for the appraisal.

-The house has to appraise for at least the sales price or more spelled out in the contract.
+The property has to appraise for at least the sales price or more.

 12) Hazard insurance is something everyone has to get on their home.

 The insurance agent will ask you information about the house you are buying like square footage, type of construction, proximity to a fire hydriant, etc..